Pork Ribs with Black Bean Sauce

 Heat the oil in a wok over medium heat.
 Add the smashed ginger, and fry until caramelized (15-30 seconds).

-Add the garlic, black beans, onions, and peppers.
+Add the garlic, fermented black beans, onions, and peppers.

 Stir-fry for 1 minute, and add the pork ribs.